Bay of Fundy Tides: The Highest Tides in the World!

 At the same time, the centrifugal force (caused by the spinning of the Earth-Moon system) acting on the water particles at earth’s surface opposite the moon,creates a second bulge.
 These bulges are what we refer to as high tide.

 As the moon revolves around the earth the bulges shift with it causing a shift in the water level.
-It’s the combination of the speed at which the earth rotates on it’s own axis (once in 24 hours), and the speed at which the moon revolves around the earth (in 27.3 days), that dictate the time it takes to go from high to low tide.
+It’s the combination of the speed at which the earth rotates on its own axis (once in 24 hours), and the speed at which the moon revolves around the earth (in 27.3 days), that dictate the time it takes to go from high to low tide.

 Because the moon orbits in the same direction the earth rotates around its axis, it takes a little more than a day—24 hours and 53 minutes—for the earth to fully rotate in relation to the moon (i.e. where from a fixed point on earth the moon appears in the same position in the sky as a day earlier).
 (Kudos to Gord Steadman for providing the proper wording)

-Since the effect of the moon is the same when its straight “above” us as when its straight “underneath” us, one tide cycle (from high to high, or low to low) takes half that time: about 12 hours and 26 minutes.
+Since the effect of the moon is the same when it’s straight “above” us as when it’s straight “underneath” us, one tide cycle (from high to high, or low to low) takes half that time: about 12 hours and 26 minutes.
 This in turn means that the time between a high tide and a low tide (and vice versa) is, on average, six hours and 13 minutes.
 This explains why tides arrive at the same location almost an hour later each day.

 Neap & Spring Tides